 Research centres

-Reflecting our research strengths, and supporting our scholars and experts, the ANU College of Law hosts five research centres covering the areas of international law, public law, environmental law, military law, commercial law, law and the humanities, and the regulation of the legal profession.
+Reflecting our research strengths, and supporting our scholars and experts, the ANU College of Law hosts multiple research centres covering the areas of international law, public law, law and social justice, military law, commercial law, and law and the humanities.

 The ANU College of Law Centre for Commercial Law is a centre of excellence in private and government commercial law reform, advice and policy evaluation, and a leader in commercial law research and teaching.
 It also provides a national forum for academics, practitioners and regulators working in private and government commercial law.